caronc/nzb-notify/README.md

-__Note:__ This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ script notifying you of retrieved content through a variety of different notification services.
-But the script works fine as standalone tool for anyone else too!
+__Note:__ This script was originally written to be an [NZBGet](http://nzbget.net) _post-processing_ script notifying you of retrieved content through a variety of different notification services.
+But will work for SABnzbd users (starting at v1.1.0+) as well.
+The script additionally works fine as standalone tool for anyone else too!
 See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

 SABnzbd users can reference sabnzbd-notify.py to gain support of the tool as well.